 Governor Assigned Responsibilities

-SEN and Pupil Premium - Dave Foord and Jessica Tickell
+SEND and Pupil Premium - Dave Foord and Jessica Tickell

 Safeguarding - Jane Spencer